-Clarke Broadcasting Presents the Santa Fly-In Cash and Coat Drive for Interfaith.
+Clarke Broadcasting Presents the Cash and Coat Drive for Interfaith.

 Back in 2016 the weather was a lot more co-operative.